amentoraz/DataFuerte/README.md

 ⚠️ **Basic functionality still on development** ⚠️
 ---

-NEXT COMMIT
-- Iterations field added to the elements table.
-- PBKDF2 Iterations field actually works: the system iterates the amount in the configuration file and the amount of iterations is stored in the database for each element, so it can be dynamically changed.
-When decrypting, it will read the amount from the database and act accordingly.

 ⚙️ TODO before this system can be used

 Data organization should be stable so that nothing is lost with updates.

-* "Iterations" configuration can be changed, and it will affect iterations from then on.
 * Maybe include some visible iteration information on files.
-* Add ConfigurationController to the tabs and/or allow it to be accessed after initial configuration
 * Add texts to the types of encrypted elements, dynamically creating a textarea for them instead of a small text field.
 * Final security assessment before the database and algorithms are set in stone.